The Ageism Challenge

 Disrupt Ageist Stereotypes

 Challenging ageist stereotypes begins with embracing the activities you love and exploring new passions.
 While many people stop dancing as they age due to physical changes, loss of a partner, or confidence, staying engaged can be transformative.
-We encourage you to Grow Bolder and explore the joy of movement at any age.
+We encourage you to Grow Bolder and explore the joy of movement at any age at our upcoming Ageless Dance day at Port Noarlunga Arts Centre on Oct 17th, more details to come.

 Disrupt Ageist Assumptions